pachyderm/pachyderm/examples/kubeflow/mnist/README.md

     s3: true         # Must be set
 ```

 For the most part, it’s a standard Pachyderm pipeline spec.
 We have our usual transform step that declares a docker image, and tells it to run pipeline.py.
 Below that, is where you’ll see a few of the new S3 gateway  features being used, primarily, the `s3_out: true` and `s3: true`.
-The `s3_out: true` allows your pipeline code to write results out to an S3 gateway endpoint instead of the typical pfs/out directory.
-And `s3: true` is what tells Pachyderm to mount the S3 gateway instance alongside the pipeline container as a side car.
+The `s3_out: true` allows your pipeline code to write results out to an S3 gateway bucket instead of the typical pfs/out directory.
+Similarly, `s3: true` is what tells Pachyderm to mount the given input as an S3 gateway bucket.

-Next, open up the pipeline.py file and you’ll see that apart from a few Kubeflow-specific python imports lines 1-71 is a pretty standard MNIST training example using [Tensorflow](https://www.tensorflow.org/).
+Next, open up the pipeline.py file, and you’ll see that apart from a few Kubeflow-specific bits, lines 1-71 is a pretty standard MNIST training example using [Tensorflow](https://www.tensorflow.org/).

 <script src="https://gist.github.com/Nick-Harvey/b353659e84e26d33b57a1ea9376ed27a.js"></script>

 Kubeflow users will notice that from lines 73 down, we’re just declaring a Kubeflow pipeline (KFP) using the standard [Kubeflow Pipelines SDK](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/).
 Then, On line 88, we call `create_run_from_pipeline_func` to run the KFP with a couple additional arguments which declare the S3 endpoints being provided by the Pachyderm S3 gateway.
-In our case, this will be the `input-repo` that contains our MNIST training data, and then the KFP will output the trained back out through the Pachyderm S3 Gateway to our output repo which is called 'mnist'.
+In our case, this will be the `input-repo` that contains our MNIST training data, and then the KFP will output the trained back out through the Pachyderm S3 Gateway to our output repo.

 ## Step 4 - Data Lineage in action
 That takes care of the code.
 Next, let's move on deploying everything so we can train our model.